JohelEGP/CppCoreGuidelines-es/CppCoreGuidelines.md

 Such systems (e.g. flight control software) typically also ban the use of dynamic (heap) memory.

 So, the primary guideline for error handling is "use exceptions and [RAII](#Re-raii)."
-This section deals with the cases where you either do not have an efficient implementation or exceptions or have such a rat's nest of old-style code
+This section deals with the cases where you either do not have an efficient implementation of exceptions, or have such a rat's nest of old-style code
-(e.g., lots of pointers, ill-defined ownership, and lots of unsystematic error handling based on tests of errors codes) that it is infeasible to introduce simple and systematic exception handling.
+(e.g., lots of pointers, ill-defined ownership, and lots of unsystematic error handling based on tests of error codes) that it is infeasible to introduce simple and systematic exception handling.

 Before condemning exceptions or complaining too much about their cost, consider examples of the use of [error codes](#Re-no-throw-codes).